 The existing lot size is consistent with the minimum lot size as required by the Zoning Ordinance and Designation.
-Since EBMUD proposes to dispose of the parcel, if a single family residence were to be placed on the property as provided in the zoning ordinance, or if the property were proposed for subdivision for residential use, a variance would be required to establish building site status and for deficient driveway width as explained above.
-If a variance could be obtained for these deficiencies, under the present zoning, up to approximately fifteen (15) new lots and residential units could be established along with roadways.
-The fact that the site is near a hilltop, with accompanying potential limitations on minimum parcel size due to slope, roadway and utilities provision, visual, community parks and other considerations, may result in a modest reduction in the parcel count should a proposal for subdivision be forthcoming.
+Since EBMUD proposes to dispose of the parcel, if a single family residence were to be placed on the property as provided in the zoning ordinance, or if the property were proposed for subdivision for residential use, a variance would be required to establish building site as explained above.
+If a variance could be obtained for this deficiency, under the present General Plan designation (Hillside Residential), up to approximately fifteen (15) new lots and residential units could be established along with roadways; however, the fact that the site is near a hilltop, with accompanying potential limitations on minimum parcel size due to slope, roadway and utilities provision, visual, community parks and other considerations, may result in a modest reduction in the parcel count should a proposal for subdivision be forthcoming.
+The precise allowable density would be calculated at the time of application.